poanetwork/deployment-terraform/azure/README.md

 ## Step 2: Authenticating with Azure

-You can authenthicate using your own account or via service principal.
+You can authenthicate terraform in Azure using your own account or via service principal.
+For your local deployments it will be better to authenthicate using your account since it relies on short-term tokens.
+For CI deployments Service Principals are the only way to authenthicate.

 ### Authenthicating using your account